By: Marlowe Barnett

 It’s hard to believe that it has been ten years since I first traveled to Japan and began the journey that became Tatcha.
 The trip we just finished last week was particularly special to me because we retraced the steps I took a decade ago to introduce new members of the Tatcha family to our world.
 They are joining so that I can focus on product development and being with clients, which has always been our reason for being and my greatest joy.
 This is where our history meets our future; as a wise-beyond-her-years geisha once said to me, you must know where you came from to know where you are going.
 I’m so excited to revisit this journey with you and to see what the future holds.
 Please join me in welcoming Jean-Marc, Francois and Norito, our (very serious) new Tatcha family members!

 Today, Tatcha works with scientists in both Japan and the U.S. to find innovative beauty products that don’t stray from the simple and pure foundation of the brand.
-The three best-selling products include afor $68, a for $48 and a for $65.
+The three best-selling products include a water cream for $68, a camellia cleansing oil for $48 and a rice polish foaming enzyme powder for $65.

 Claire Cannon, a senior at SMU from Dallas, has been using the J-beauty brand for six months now.